jeremydaly/dynamodb-streams-processor/README.md

 ```

 ### Passing additional options
 The [DynamoDB Converter](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/Converter.html) supports additional options when unmarshalling data.
-The only one that likely makes sense to maybe use, is the boolean `wrapNumbers` option.
+The only one that might makes sense to use, is the boolean `wrapNumbers` option.
 This will return numbers as a NumberValue object instead of converting them to native JavaScript numbers.
 This allows for the safe round-trip transport of numbers of arbitrary size.

-To pass this option, send it in an object as the third parameter:
+To pass this option, send it an object as the third parameter:

 ```javascript
 exports.handler = async event => {